-For inclusion in this regime, and exclusively for the filling of new jobs, the individual, who transfers one's tax residence to Greece, is subject to favourable taxation for the income from salaried employment obtained in Greece, if one cumulatively:
+For inclusion in this regime, and exclusively for the filling of new jobs, the individual transferring their tax residence to Greece is subject to favourable taxation for the income from salaried employment obtained in Greece, if cumulatively:

 - was not a Greek tax resident for the previous five of the six years prior to the transfer of one's tax residence to Greece

 - transfers one's tax residence from an EU member state or EEA country or from a country with which an administrative cooperation agreement in the field of taxation with Greece is in force